UranusYu/MusicCopilot/README.md

 ## Features

-- Accessibility: Music Copilot dynamically selects the most suitable methods for each music-related task.
+- Accessibility: Music Copilot dynamically selects the most appropriate methods for each music-related task.
-- Unity:  Music Copilot bridges the gap between music and text by unifying a wide range of methods from diverse sources, ranging from Huggingface models, Github projects to Web APIs.
+- Unity: Music Copilot unifies a wide array of tools into a single system, incorporating Huggingface models, GitHub projects, and Web APIs.
-- Modularity: Music Copilot is highly extensible so that users can easily expand its functionality by adding new functions.
+- Modularity: Music Copilot offers high modularity, allowing users to effortlessly enhance its capabilities by integrating new functions.

 ## Installation